Non-loose negative torus knots: Legendrian knots with and tight

 In \cite{GO.L}, Geiges and Onaran studied Legendrian lens space surgeries, culminating in a presentation of every tight contact structure on $L(np^2-p+1,p^2)$ as a Legendrian surgery on some Legendrian realization of $T_{(p,-(np-1))}$.
 We generalize their result to every negative torus knot, completely confirming the conjecture stated in \cite[Remark 1.2 (3)]{GO.L}.

-\begin{customthm}{\ref{ThmL}} For any pair of coprime positive integers $p<q$, every tight contact structure on the lens space $L(pq+1,p^2)$ can be obtained by a single Legendrian surgery along some Legendrian realization of the negative torus knot $T_{(p,-q)}$ in some contact structure on $S^3$. \end{customthm}
+\begin{customthm}{\ref{theoremL}} For any pair of coprime positive integers $p<q$, every tight contact structure on the lens space $L(pq+1,p^2)$ can be obtained by a single Legendrian surgery along some Legendrian realization of the negative torus knot $T_{(p,-q)}$ in some contact structure on $S^3$. \end{customthm}

-\proof Since in Lemma \ref{lem:tb} we have computed the Thurston-Bennequin invariant of any Legendrian realization $L$ of $T_{(p,-q)}$ from Figure \ref{fig:LSdgm} to be $-pq$, we know that Legendrian surgery along any such $L$ results in some contact $L(pq+1,p^2)$.
+\begin{proof} Since in Lemma \ref{lem:tb} we have computed the Thurston-Bennequin invariant of any Legendrian realization $L$ of $T_{(p,-q)}$ from Figure \ref{fig:LSdgm} to be $-pq$, we know that Legendrian surgery along any such $L$ results in some contact $L(pq+1,p^2)$.
 In fact, as noticed already in the proof of Proposition \ref{prop:tightC}, the resulting contact structure is tight.
 We need to show that by varying Legendrian realization $L$ -- that is, by choosing different rotation numbers for the surgery curves -- we reach all tight contact structures on $L(pq+1,p^2)$.

-As specified by Honda \cite{Ho.I}, the tight structures on a lens space $L(u,v)$ correspond to the choices of rotation numbers on the chain of Legendrian unknots whose Thurston-Bennequin invariants are determined by the negative continued fraction expansion of $\frac{u}{v}$.
+As specified by Honda \cite{Ho.I}, the tight structures on a lens space $L(u,v)$ for relatively prime $u$ and $v$ correspond to the choices of rotation numbers on the chain of Legendrian unknots whose Thurston-Bennequin invariants are determined by the negative continued fraction expansion of $\frac{u}{v}$.
 In fact, the tight structures are distinguished already by their induced $\spinc$-structures.

 Geiges and Onaran (see \cite[Theorem 1.1]{GO.L}) proved the theorem in the case $q=np-1$ by finding as many different rotation numbers for Legendrian $T_{(p,-q)}$ with $\tb=-pq$ as there are tight contact structures on $L(pq+1,p^2)$.
 In contrast, we obtain a direct comparison of the two surgery presentations: the standard one as a Legendrian surgery along the chain of unknots, and the one given by a single Legendrian surgery along a Legendrian $T_{(p,-q)}$ in some contact $S^3$.
 For the second, we consider Legendrian knots $L$ of Figure \ref{fig:LSdgm}.